 Is it Toward or Towards?
-Upwards or Upward? - The Write Practice
+Upwards or Upward?

 Toward or Towards?
 Consistency is Key

-American style, British style, or adverbs vs. adjectives?
+American spelling, British spelling, or adverbs vs. adjectives?
 All of these standards are valid, and you can decide which guide you prefer.

 No matter which version you pick, just be sure to maintain consistency.